🚀 Big updates are coming

 Have fun with your retros

 With so many people working remotely, especially in tech, it’s important to keep the team connected and engaged.
-Miro’s flexibility means Rob’s team can bring in images and other files to create themed retrospectives, allowing them to be creative and have fun.
+Miro’s flexibility means Rob’s team can bring in images and other files to create themed online retrospectives, allowing them to be creative and have fun.

 Another way to have fun with retros in Miro is to start with an icebreaker.
 For instance, in their “Frozen Fox”-themed retro, Rob included a game, inviting his teammates to guess where different types of foxes live around the world.